Crispy Potato and Peach Salad with Scallion Dressing

 Instructions

-Transfer scallions to a cutting board and very finely chop.
-Add basil, remaining 1/4 cup olive oil, vinegar, fish sauce, red pepper flakes, and remaining 1/4 tsp. salt.
-Stir to combine.
+Once cool enough to handle, finely chop the scallions and place in a medium mixing bowl.
+Add basil, remaining 1/4 cup olive oil, vinegar, fish sauce, red pepper flakes, and 1/4 tsp. salt.
+Mix to combine.

 Notes